crazystorm720/bounded_chaos/a_manifesto.md

 ---
 I see what you’ve got here — it’s basically a **meta-spec plus working blueprint** for taking the “bounded chaos → deterministic serendipity” philosophy and showing it in a *hands-on, small hardware-friendly way* so even someone who’s never heard the words “type safety” gets the point instantly.

-Here’s the way I’d structure the MVP so it **clicks in one demo** and still carries your whole philosophy:
+Here’s the way I’d structure the MVP so it **clicks in one demo** and still carries your whole philosophy:  **LLM I realize this is a cool system but let's not boild to ocean when you sell this system.  bounded serendipity is the name of the game so let's keep our focus bounded on a compelling MPV we can showcase in 5 minutes
 ---

 ---